davidip86/PowerBI_GDP_Analysis/README.md

-# PowerBI_GDP_Analysis
-Data analysis of annual GDP % change for worldwide countries/regions, using Power BI
+# GDP Analysis using Power BI

+## Scenario
+Presume you work as a Data Analyst in the Development Indicators Sector of the World Bank.
+You are responsible for analysing economic performance, comparing GDP of countries, and predicting economic trends from a data set includes information about annual GDP % change for various countries and regions since 1961.

+## Task
+Analyse the data sources provided and create a report using Power BI using a variety of appropriate visualisations.